 Helmets are required for children 16 & under.

 Mountain Bike Trails

 Trail maps can be found at the Lodge, Country Store, & Nature Center.
-All mountain bike trails are marked silver on the trails and by diamonds on trail map.
+All mountain bike trails are marked by diamonds on trail map.

 Some popular Mountain Bike Loops in DeSoto State Park: